RUDIS WRESTLING LEGENDS

 Attending Cal State University, Bakersfield, Neal would establish himself and develop as a heavyweight dynamo, storming the 1998 NCAA tournament with a 20-5 technical fall.
 Unstoppable, he would further cement his collegiate legacy as he seized a second NCAA title.
 Neal continued his stride into his international career with gold medal victories at the subsequent U.S. Open, Pan American Games, and World Championships.

 A titan among men, Stephen Neal received the FILA outstanding wrestler award in 1999, bestowed upon the best wrestler in the world.
 After hanging up his wrestling shoes, Neal returned to his football roots as he played under legendary Coach Bill Belichick during a dominant New England Patriot era.
 During his tenure on the Patriot offensive line, Neal collected 3 Super Bowl Rings.
-Stephen Neal’s impressive legacy exhibits his love for sport and an unrivaled Way of Life.
+Stephen Neal’s impressive legacy exhibits his love for sport and an unrivaled WAY OF LIFE.

 Forged in the heat of the Texas panhandle, Brandon Slay was known to be a fierce competitor.
 His early career included 3 state titles in high school, 2 Cadet world medals, and becoming a 2X NCAA Finalist for the University of Pennsylvania.

 Qualifying for the 2000 Sydney Games, Slay was pitted against reigning champion and international powerhouse Buvaisar Saitiev of Russia.
-Against all odds, Slay seized a takedown opportunity in overtime, ultimately propelling him to the finals and an gold medal.
+Against all odds, Slay seized a takedown opportunity in overtime, ultimately propelling him to the finals and a gold medal.

 As the executive director and head coach of the Pennsylvania Regional Training Center, Brandon Slay continues to make waves in the wrestling community, helping others to find their own success on the mat.
-For Brandon, wrestling is A Way of Life.
+For Brandon, wrestling is A WAY OF LIFE.